Eshan-Agarwal/s2wconversion/README.md

 * We convert transcript speech into tokens then after apply nltk pos_tagg to detect pos for words and implement some rules (See rules.md)

+#### How to use
+* Clone or download this repository.
+* run demo.py file to see how it works.
+* after run demo.py it ask some input "Say Something".
+* then it converts speech into written text usin Google Speech Recognition Services, having rules like "Triple A" is "AAA" etc
+* See conversion rule\rules.py file to checkout more rules like punctuations or different pos tags.

 #### Future implementations and contributions
 * This repo always open for open source contributions.
 * We can add some more pos tagging rules and implement it to our library.